 A course designed to expand oral and written fluency through extensive reading, discussion, and writing on a variety of topics.
 A systematic grammar review is an integral part of the course.
 Prerequisite: 202 or equivalent.
-Spring.
+Intermittently.

 302W.
 German Conversation and Composition II.
 3 cr.

 The sequel to 301W with more emphasis on fluency in speaking and writing and idiomatic use of the language.
 Prerequisite: 301W or equivalent.
 Intermittently.

 This course is designed to introduce students to a variety of texts and films in relation to their cultural, historical and political contexts.
 Intermittently.

 Study of political, historical, social, cultural, and environmental issues and developments that contribute to the construction of nation and identity in Germany.
 Intermittently.

 328W.
 Introduction to German Drama.
 3 cr.